NINJAMINEBRO/Aniloader_public/README.md

 Here you can toggle the languages you want to use and change their priority.
 I recommend only having the languages you actually want turned on in your preferred order.
 Not all websites support all languages.
-On anikototv the sub language is embedded into Vidstream downloads as a subtitle track and also saved as an .srt file with the same name next to the video (for players like Windows Media Player), Portuguese and Spanish subs are only available there.
+On anikototv and animepahe the sub language is embedded into Vidstream downloads as a subtitle track and also saved as an .srt file with the same name next to the video (for players like Windows Media Player), Portuguese, Spanish, French, Indonesian, Thai and Vietnamese subs are only available there, and only for episodes that actually have that subtitle track.

+***Support:***

+Links to my Discord server (questions, bug reports and announcements), the GitHub page of this project

+(source code and releases) and the itch.io page (the official download page).

+Clicking a button opens the link in your browser, the address is also shown underneath so you can copy it.